Raj-05-01/Flappybird-/README.md

 # Flappybird-
    An Artifical intelligence to teach itself how to self learn how to play the game.The game uses neat python algorithm to teach itself using reinforcement learning.
+NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks.

 # Instructions to run
    1. clone the repo